HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Dog Crate

 Crate training is the easiest way to foster good house training habits, according to many trainers.
 A crate can also serve as a safe, comfortable place to keep your puppy while you're away from home or when you travel with him.
 View this guide to choosing a dog crate.
-Our beagles will generally mature to 10 to 13" tall and 15 to 30 lbs.
+Our beagles will generally mature to 11 to 14" tall at the shoulder and 15 to 30 lbs.
 Purchase with his adult size in mind.
 Also, determine your size based upon whether you will use the crate in the home (to crate train and to confine the puppy while you're at work) or just for travel to and from the vet or on vacations.
+My favorite size is about 30" long, 2' wide, and 2' tall for an adult beagle (two can fit in there if they need to be crated for a short time), and a removable divider wall is great to reduce size inside while the puppy is growing (too large encourages them to pick a corner to potty in).

 Grooming Tools